balub/pgroonga.github.io/tutorial/index.md

   ARRAY['fast', 'PostgreSQL']));
                                                                                  --                                unnest
 -- ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
---  Groonga is a <span class="keyword">fast</span> and accurate full text search engine based on inverted index.
+--  Groonga is a <span class="keyword">fast</span> and accurate full text search engine based on an inverted index.
 One of the characteristics of Groonga is that a newly registered document instantly appears in search results.
 Also, Gro
 --  ase management system (DBMS).
 Compared with well-known row-oriented systems, such as MySQL and <span class="keyword">PostgreSQL</span>, column-oriented systems are more suited for aggregate queries.
 Due to this advantage, Groonga
 -- (2 rows)
 ```